TinFoiKa/CEA-Parser/README.md

 ![](figures/Figure_2.png "Pressure v.
 Performance Graph")

+I would also prefer to see this data specifically as a line graph, however this also does work and gets the point across effectively anyways

 ### Discussion

 Compared to the previous task, there's a much less significant gradient in how the independent variables modify our performance parameters.
 Still, it's obvious that as chamber pressure increases, so does the effectiveness of the rocket, using both metrics of characteristic velocity $c^*$ and specific impulse $I_{sp}$, with a surprisingly unchanging $C_f$ providing zero effect on the resulting effective velocity.